 Meanwhile, the long-run supply represents the quantity supplied when wages and other input prices are variable.
 When the price rises, it does not increase profits because wages and other input prices will also increase proportionally.
 Therefore, an increase in price does not affect the profit and quantity supplied.
 As a result, the long-run aggregate supply curve is vertical.

 Furthermore, the aggregate demand curve is downward sloping (negative slope).
-Why it slopes downward?
+Why does it slope downward?

 You can trace it from the effects of changes in the price level (inflation) on aggregate demand components such as household consumption, business investment, and net exports.